Want to serve food from an outside source at your event?

 NOTE: All private social events and events inviting the public, including those sponsored by on-campus entities must use the catering services of Campus Dining

-Outside food may be brought onto Campus by Oxy constituents under certain guidelines, and only to non-restricted areas:
+Outside food may be brought onto Campus by Oxy faculty, staff and students under some circumstances, and only to non-restricted areas.
+Restricted areas include:

 - Outside food is not permitted in the 2nd floor meeting and dining rooms of the Johnson Student Center

-- Outside food events are only permitted in Samuelson Pavilion before the Tiger Cooler opens or after 8pm
+- Outside food events are only permitted in Samuelson Pavilion when the Tiger Cooler is not open.

 - Food of any kind is restricted in Johnson Hall/Mckinnon Center.
 No food or beverage is permitted in the Choi Auditorium.
 Contact Master Calendar for details.